Brenalax/rageui-redm/README.md

     end
 end
 ```
-> Default version made by Dylan and this edition (easy version) made by Brenalax with 💖
+> Made by Brenalax with 💖
 ###### Credit Brenalax